Archaeamphora: Description

-Archaeamphora longicervia was a herbaceous plant growing to around 50 mm in height.
+Archaeamphora longicervia was supposed to be a herbaceous plant growing to around 50 mm in height.
 The stem, at least 21 mm long by 1.2 mm wide, bore distinctive vertical ridges and grooves.
 The pitcher-like structures were ascidiate in form and 30 to 40 mm long.
 Mature pitchers and underdeveloped pitchers or phyllodia-like leaves were arranged spirally around the stem.
 Pitchers consisted of a tubular base, expanded middle section, constriction around the mouth, and a vertical, spoon-shaped lid.
 A single wing ran down the adaxial side of each pitcher.
 Three to five parallel major veins were present on the pitchers, along with a few intercostal veins and numerous small veinlets.

 Two unusual bag-like structures were present on each pitcher, one on either side of the central wing.
 Similar but semi-circular structures were found on the margin of the lid.
 These structures exhibited strong yellow-green intrinsic fluorescence when exposed to visible light with a wavelength of 500 nm (blue-green).

 Tiny glands, approximately 4 μm in diameter, were found on the inner surface of the pitchers and partially embedded in the grooves along the veins.
 These also showed very strong golden-yellow fluorescence.

 A single seed was found intimately associated with the fossil material of A. longicervia and is presumed to belong to the same species.
 It is winged and reticulate-tuberculate in morphology, closely resembling the seeds of Sarraceniaceae taxa.
 The seed is oval-shaped, covered with black-brown warts, and measures 0.9 by 1.25 mm.